amyconroy/play/README.md

 - error handling from database
 - parameters from the db
 - getting the footer to stay at the bottom (used flex display; growing in height to ensure it stays at the end) using vh unit
+- dealt with all / each returning rows (ie with username and email already existing) : know more about databases and js
+- dealt with category rendering that we don't have

 **depth considerations**
 - game